shtukaresearch/ethswarm-deployments/DESIGN.md

 def detect_deployment_format(tag_dir: Path, network: str) -> DeploymentFormat:
     """
-    Detect which deployment format is available in a git tag checkout
+    Detect which deployment format is available in a git tag checkout.

+    Assumption: any files
+    * with json extension found in child directories of ./deployments, or
+    * matching the pattern /{network}_deployed.json in repo root are deployment files.

     Args:
         tag_dir: Root directory of checked-out tag